datadesk/django-for-data-analysis-nicar-2016/README.md

 1231
 ```

 Whats happening behind the scenes?
 Django's converting all of our queries to SQL, and executing them on the database.
+When we write code like `complaints = Complaint.objects.all()` Django is creating a [queryset](https://docs.djangoproject.com/en/1.7/ref/models/querysets/), an easy way to filter and slice our data without hitting the database.
+The database is only queried once we call something that evaluates the queryset, like `.count()`.

 We can see these, and it's helpful to see exactly what Django's trying to do when you're having trouble with a query.